-Donny McNish-Director in Charge
+Morgan McCoy-Director in Charge

-- Entries due August 7.
-Stall Fee is \$2.50 per head, non-refundable. - The Fair Board will provide all sawdust. - Entries will be limited to Washington County and adjoining counties in Ohio and West Virginia. - Exhibitors must purchase a Membership Ticket or Season Pass for out of county residents. - Registered goats will show in the same class with unregistered. - Only 2 entries per exhibitor per class. - All Goat Breeding Project Animals must have the proper identification (Scrapie tags or permanent tattoo) conforming to The State of Ohio Scrapie laws before checking into the fair.
+- \Entries due August 7.
+Stall Fee is \$3.00 per class, non-refundable. - \The Fair Board will provide all sawdust. - \Entries will be limited to Washington County and adjoining counties in Ohio and West Virginia. - \Exhibitors must purchase a Membership Ticket or Season Pass for out of county residents. - \Registered goats will show in the same class with unregistered. - \Only 2 entries per exhibitor per class. - \ All Goat Breeding Project Animals must have the proper identification (Scrapie tags or permanent tattoo) conforming to The State of Ohio Scrapie laws before checking into the fair.